MONEI/MONEI-WooCommerce/readme.txt

 * accept direct SEPA payments
 * automatic brand detection
 * supports pre-authorisations that can be captured when order is completed in admin dashboard (TO-DO)
-* supports partial and full automatic refunds (Next verion)
+* supports partial and full automatic refunds
 * configurable ui

 ## Demo store
 [WooCommerce demo store with MONEI as a payment gateway.](http://woocommerce.demo-monei.com/)